TOAST-DOCS/RDS-FOR-MARIADB/zh/notification-gov.md

 You can manage users as groups to receive notifications.
 Notification target must be registered as a project member.
 If the users in the user group are excluded from the project members, they will not be notified even if they belong to the user group.

+> [Caution]
-> [Caution] If there is no mobile phone information for the reason of not performing real name authentication, you will not receive SMS notifications.
+> If there is no mobile phone information for the reason of not performing real name authentication, you will not receive SMS notifications.

 ### Create User Group

 ![user_group_01_en](https://static.toastoven.net/prod_rds/mariadb/23.06.13/user_group_01_en.png)

-* ❶ When you click**Create user group**, a pop-up screen appears where you can create user groups.
+* ❶ When you click **Create user group**, a pop-up screen appears where you can create user groups.
 * ❷ Users added to the user group appear.
 * ❸ Press **x** to exclude added users.
 * ❹ If there are many users in the user list, you can limit the results by entering search criteria.
 * ❺ Add **all project members** to the notified users.
-  * You cannot add individual users.
-If you do, it is canceled.
+  * When added, individual user additions are canceled.
-  * When sending an alrm using the user group, the alarm is sent to all project members at the time.
+  * When sending an alarm using the user group, the alarm is sent to all project members at the time.
-* ❻ Click **Add** to add a user to the user group.
+* ❻ Click **OK** to add a user to the user group.

 ## Notification Group